-'Biodiversity 2020: A strategy for England's wildlife and ecosystem services' (2011)
+• 'Biodiversity 2020: A strategy for England's wildlife and ecosystem services' (2011)

-11.32 This policy, together with other Plan policies and the emerging Nature Conservation proposed Supplementary Planning Document seeks the enhancement of Sefton's natural assets, including restoring or adding to natural habitats and other landscape features, and the creation of habitats where appropriate.

-11.33 The Nature Improvement Area shown on the Policy Map is that part of the Liverpool City Region Nature Improvement Area which is within Sefton.
-In total there are sixteen NIA Focus areas in the City Region NIA, covering a range of habitats (these are listed in Appendix 2).
+- 11.33 This policy, together with other Plan policies and the Supplementary Planning Document seeks the enhancement of Sefton's natural assets, including restoring or adding to natural habitats and other landscape features, and the creation of habitats where appropriate. - 11.34 The Nature Improvement Area shown on the Policy Map is that part of the Liverpool City Region Nature Improvement Area which is within Sefton.
+In total there are sixteen NIA Focus areas in the City Region NIA, covering a range of habitats (these are shown in Appendix 2).